Polyratings/polyratings/packages/frontend/README.md

 ```

 ## Developing locally
-First do the global setup instructions located [here](../..).
+First, complete the global setup instructions located [here](../../README.md/#setup).
 If you are not using the default dev backend, configure it in `App.config.ts`.

 Change the remote url to a custom dev domain
 ```ts